zobayer098/hackathon2025/docs/deploy_customization.md

 * [Customizing model deployments](#customizing-model-deployments)

 ## Use existing resources
 Be default, this template provisions a new resource group along with other resources.
-If you already have provisioned Azure AI Foundry and Azure AI Foundry Project, you might reuse these resources by setting:
+If you already have provisioned Azure AI Foundry and Azure AI Foundry Project (not a hub based project), you might reuse these resources by setting:

+To find the value:

+1. Open the azure portal
+2. Navigate to the AI foundry resource
+3. Select projects in the sidebar and open the desired project
+4. Oo to 'Resource Management' -> 'Properties' in the sidebar
+5. Copy the value from 'Resource ID'

 ```shell
 azd env set AZURE_EXISTING_AIPROJECT_RESOURCE_ID "/subscriptions/<your-azure-subid>/resourceGroups/<your-rg>/providers/Microsoft.CognitiveServices/accounts/<your-ai-services-account-name>/projects/<your-project-name>"